haxybaxy/lambdamail/README.md

 # Lambda Mail

 Hello guys, This README serves as a temporary guide for the temporary mail API.
-I recommend downloading [Bruno](https://www.usebruno.com/), a collaborative tool like Postman tbut better.
+I recommend downloading [Bruno](https://www.usebruno.com/), a collaborative tool like Postman but better.
 If you download Bruno and open the `bruno` folder in this repository, you’ll be able to view all the requests I’ve created for this API.

 The official documentation for using the API is available [here](https://docs.mail.tm/).
 However, you can follow along with the instructions below for a practical example in Bruno.